mjg123/mjg123.github.io/_posts/2017-11-07-Java-modules-and-jlink.md

 Naturally, Question 1 is: What is `jlink`?

 TL;DR: It's a tool for creating small custom JVMs containing *only* the bits you need.
+They take less disk space and start faster than the full JVM.

 Full Answer: